mogopaly87/udacity_capstone_project/README.md

     </li>
     <li>PySpark
         <p>
-            Since I was going to be transforming more than 1 million records, I decided to use a more powerful compute engine such as Airflow so as not to be limited by my computer's memory.
+            Since I was going to be transforming more than 1 million records, I decided to use a more powerful compute engine such as Spark so as not to be limited by my computer's memory.
         </p>
     </li>
     <li>Python
         <p>
-            Python programming language provides the largest data engineering integrations with many tools.
+            Python programming language provides one of the largest data engineering integrations with many tools.
         </p>
     </li>
 </ul>